Nikolay Kiselyov (soldier): Biography

 After further service with the Soviet military, Kiselyov was discharged in 1944.
 Having met the woman who would become his wife while working with her in the partisan movement, Kiselyov married in 1946, and had one son and one daughter.
 In Moscow, he worked as an official in the Soviet trade ministry in the post-war period.

 Kiselyov died at age 60 in 1974.

-Posthumous remembrance
+Posthumous recognition

 Inna Gerasimova, a Belarusian historian sifting through wartime documents at the national archive of the Republic of Belarus, was able to both locate a number of documents confirming Kiselyov's role in the Dolginovo rescue in the 2000s and meet with some of the survivors of the Dolginovo rescue operation.
 Subsequent recognition of Kiselyov's heroism came from the Israeli Yad Vashem memorial, which in 2005 confirmed Kiselyov as one of the Russian gentiles who performed exceptional work in rescuing Jews by inscribing his name as one of Russia's Righteous Among the Nations in 2005.
 In Moscow, Kiselyov was posthumously honored by the Ambassador of the State of Israel to the Russian Federation in 2006.